Should you worry about a mosquito that lands on you with its bum in the air?

 By doing this, we completely remove the risk of an undesirable meet-up with any of the 4-footed creatures in the open at night.

-I mean really, depending on the park location, you could expect lions, leopards, elephants, hippos, snakes or scorpions to be lurking in the shadows.
+I mean, depending on the park location, you could expect lions, leopards, elephants, hippos, snakes or scorpions to lurk in the shadows.

 Still fancy using that outside toilet?